rathboma/rathboma.github.com/_posts/2016-09-01-a-beginners-guide-to-hadoop-storage-formats.md

 user_2	Joe Bloggs	London, England
 ```

-Ok, time to get to the guts of this
+Ok, time to get to the guts of this.

 ## A Quick Overview of Storage Formats